 Here’s everything you need to know about Love, Victor season two on Disney Plus Star.

 When is Love, Victor season two on Hulu?

-What will Love, Victor season two be about?
+What will happen in Love, Victor season two?

 “Okay idk if I’m allowed to say this but ima say it anyways.
 I just read the first episode for season 2 and I’m just legit crying.
 I can’t wait for y’all to see this.
 I’m so proud of everyone and I promise I’m going to do better than my best.
 Love ya’ll and I’m SO grateful [sic],” he tweeted.